forestryio/forestry.io/hugo/content/blog/instant-production-ready-scaffolding-with-create-static-site.md

 ![](/uploads/2018/04/create-static-site-forestry-upload-paths.png)

 After importing your site to Forestry, go to _Settings_ and configure your upload paths in the _File Paths_ section.
-To take advantage of Create Static Site's image optimization for your uploads, ensure your upload folder begins with `/src/img/` and your file URLs start with `/img/`.
+To take advantage of _Create Static Site_'s image optimization for your uploads, ensure your upload folder begins with `/src/img/` and your file URLs start with `/img/`.

 {{% /tip %}}

-Create Static Site will also take SVG files added to `img/svg` and compile them into a single spritesheet.
-Create Static Site includes a template to easily insert these images into your site.
+_Create Static Site_ will also take SVG files added to `img/svg` and compile them into a single spritesheet. _Create Static Site_ includes a template to easily insert these images into your site.
 The SVGs can be referenced by their ID in the spritesheet, which is `svg--` followed by the filename.
 The following examples demonstrate including the default SVG image found at `img/svg/bitbucket.svg`:

 #### Hugo